bxparks/AceTime/USER_GUIDE.md

 * [zonedb/zone_registry.h](src/ace_time/zonedb/zone_registry.h)
 * [zonedbx/zone_registry.h](src/ace_time/zonedbx/zone_registry.h)

-The `BasicZoneManager` can loaded with the `zonedb::kZoneRegistry` default zone registry and used to configure the `BasicZoneSpecifier` like this:
+The `BasicZoneRegistrar` can loaded with the `zonedb::kZoneRegistry` default zone registry and used to configure the `BasicZoneSpecifier` like this:

 ```C++